ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

            error="server_error"
            error_description="User does not have access to this capability set.
 Request denied."

-        Test #3 - with wlcg capabilities, none in TX Set following in CLC before starting
+        Test #3 - with wlcg capabilities, no scopes passed in refresh or TX Set following in CLC before starting
         clear_all_params if needed.
         set_param -a scope "storage.read:/ wlcg.capabilityset:/duneana wlcg.groups"
-        get_at:
+        access:
           scopes:
              storage.create:/dune/scratch/users/cilogontest
              storage.read:/dune